Performance

 English STT — ESB Dataset (Streaming)

-A Hugging Face benchmark suite aggregating 8 English speech datasets across diverse domains (audiobooks, parliament, meetings, finance, etc.) to test STT generalization.
+A Hugging Face benchmark suite aggregating 9 English speech datasets across diverse domains (audiobooks, parliament, meetings, finance, etc.) to test STT generalization.
+Lower WER is better.

 Evaluated on the open-source Hugging Face ESB datasets.
-Smallest Pulse numbers from internal evaluation.
+Numbers from internal evaluation.

 Hindi — multi-dataset (Streaming)